Liudhard medalet: Origins and similarities to other coins

 The coin that formed the base of the medalet was most likely minted in England, probably at Canterbury.
 Evans felt that it was produced by a Frankish member of Liudhard's household, but Grierson was less sure of it being produced by a Frank.
 Both, however, concluded that it was not really meant to be used as money, but was rather struck for use as a medallion showing conversion to Christianity.
 The historian Margaret Deanesly argued that it was made at Canterbury, by a native Jutish artisan.
 Given the dates of Æthelberht's reign, it appears likely that the coin was struck between 578 and 589.
 The loop for suspension is a feature of bracteates, pagan Germanic quasi-coins apparently made as amulets or jewellery, and often featuring a king.
 However, bracteates are only stamped on one side.

 The obverse is similar to coins from Merovingian France, especially from the southern parts, as well as showing influences from Visigothic Spain.
 The reverse side, however, has no known predecessors in Merovingian or Visigothic coinage.
 Although by the late 6th century, Merovingian and Visigothic kings were putting their names on their coins, no surviving coins from either kingdom name a bishop.
 The design of the figure is derived from Byzantine imperial coins, and the cross itself is large and closely resembles an altar cross.

 A contemporary Frankish gold solidus of Clotaire II, who was a king for his whole life, 584 – 629, mounted as a pendant.

 The patriarchal, or double-barred cross had become a common symbol for the True Cross by the time of the striking of the medalet.
-The historian Martin Werner argues that the form of the cross on the reverse, with the pendants, is set to resemble the crux gemmata, or jeweled cross, set up in the 4th or 5th century at what was believed to be the site of Golgotha inside the Church of the Holy Sepulchre in Jerusalem.
+The historian Martin Werner argues that the form of the cross on the reverse, with the pendants, is set to resemble the crux gemmata, or jewelled cross, set up in the 4th or 5th century at what was believed to be the site of Golgotha inside the Church of the Holy Sepulchre in Jerusalem.
 Werner further speculates that the base of the cross on the medalet is meant to symbolize the hill at Golgotha.
 The circle crossing over the cross on the reverse is an early form of a cross that later appears in conjunction with the hetoimasia or "empty throne" motif in Byzantine art.

 The medalet is the first northern European artistic work to display a patriarchal cross, and it is also the first securely datable item to use the circle crossing a cross.